 Your dog or cat’s birthday was one of the best days of your life, so you want to celebrate this dog milestone every year.
-Get all the neighborhood animals together for a fiesta for the big first birthday, get all the neighborhood animals—plus your two-legged friends and family members—together for a fiesta.
+Get all the neighborhood animals together for a fiesta for the big first birthday, plus your two-legged friends and family members.
 Celebrate each year with a fancy new squeaky toy (or some catnip) and a homemade pet cake.
-Be sure to create your own birthday traditions each year, like a trip to the pet store or dog park.
+Create your birthday traditions each year, like a pet store or dog park trip.

-Gotcha Day is the special day a person or animal joins their family by adoption and considered one of the major dog milestones.
-It’s especially important for pet parents who don’t know the exact birthday or history of their furry friend due to them having multiple owners or unknown life history.
-Even if you do know your pet’s actual birthday, as anyone with a beloved furry family member can attest, his or her Gotcha Day is one of the most memorable moments during your life together!
+Gotcha Day is the special day a person or animal joins their family by adoption and is considered one of the significant dog milestones.
+It’s essential for pet parents who don’t know their furry friend’s actual birthday or history due to their multiple owners or unknown life history.
+Even if you know your pet’s actual birthday, as anyone with a beloved furry family can attest, their Gotcha Day is one of the most memorable moments of your life together!
 We all remember that first ride home and wet kiss!

 If you got your little guy as a puppy, you know what a big deal this is!
-And, since positive reinforcement and rewards are recommended by the American Kennel Club (AKC) as a great way to train and bond with a pet, this is one milestone where it’s A-OK to pile on the kisses, snuggles, treats, and toys.
-You can—and should—celebrate all the significant developments in behavior and training as your pet gets older.
+And, since positive reinforcement and rewards are recommended by the American Kennel Club (AKC) as a great way to train and bond with a pet, this is one milestone where it’s A-OK to pile on the kisses snuggles, treats, and toys.
+You can—and should—celebrate all the significant behavior and training developments as your pet ages.